duxweb/dux-refine-docs/en/base/data.md

 ## Login Request

-When logging in, the following `json` parameters are sent as the request body content.
+During login, the following JSON parameters are sent as the request body content.

 ```json
 {